 Jon Cho-Polizzi is a doctoral candidate in the joint PhD program in Medieval Studies and German Literature and Culture.

 He received his MA in Übersetzungswissenschaft (Translation Studies) from Ruprecht-Karls-Universität Heidelberg and his BA in German Literature and European History from UC Santa Cruz.
 He is also active at UC Berkeley’s Institute of European Studies and Program in Folklore.
-In between his studies he has worked as a freelance translator, taught at several public and private schools in Germany and California, as well as traveled extensively in Europe, Asia, and Latin America.
+He freelances as a literary translator, and has taught at public and private schools in Germany and California.

-His dissertation titled “It Takes a Village: Stranger Stories Between Displacement and Community” examines the intersections of migration narratives and representations of rural life in the context of 19th-, 20th-, and 21st-century nationalism.
-He was also managing editor for four issues of TRANSIT Journal (11.2, 11.1, 10.2 and 10.1) and a contributor to the Multicultural Germany Project.
-He is currently completing his dissertation in association with Humboldt University’s PhD-Net “Wissen der Literatur.”
+The rural village idyll is foundational to the imaginary of the German nation.
+His dissertation titled “It Takes a Village” investigates literary representations of the local through transnational and increasingly translingual ‘village stories.’
+He was managing editor for four issues of TRANSIT Journal (11.2, 11.1, 10.2 and 10.1) and a contributor to the Multicultural Germany Project.

-In his spare time he enjoys nature photography, alpine mountaineering, scuba diving, and Käsespätzle.
+In his spare time he enjoys photography, alpine mountaineering, scuba diving, and Käsespätzle.

 Caroline is a graduate student in the German Literature and Culture program.
 Before coming to Berkeley, she received her BA in German Studies at Yale in 2015 and then worked as a translator in Vienna, Austria.
 Her interests lie, broadly, in the affective, imaginative or physiological effects of texts, in the rhetorical forms of their humor, their pathos, their propaganda or pornography.
 In practice, her work has focused on 18th-century German, French and English literature (Goethe, de Sade, Jane Austen), and on early-20th-century theory (Schmitt, Benjamin, Kraus).